Towards controlling electron charge with nanoparticle assisted laser wakefield accelerators: RESULTS

 \subsubsection{Beam parameters}

-Next, we investigate the injected charge for all the studied materials.
+Next, we investigate the injected charge for all the studied materials, the results are presented in panel (a) of Fig \ref{fig:material}.
 We are able to obtain qualitatively similar results as in \cite{Cho}.
 The saturation of the nanoparticle electric field, and hence the injected charge, is notable in our results as well.
 Cho et al. \cite{Cho} explain this effect by the nanoparticle field saturation.
 Meaning the strength of the nanoparticle field cannot grow indefinitely and it depends not only on the material but also on the ponderomotive potential of the laser.
 At first, the material is ionized and electrons are pushed away by the laser.
 However, once the laser ponderomotive potential equals the electric potential of the nanoparticle, electrons can no longer escape, and the nanoparticle field reaches saturation.
 However, since we have different laser parameters the saturation density is in our case much higher; around 16$\times 10^{23}$ cm$^{-3}$.
-Moreover, the injected charge is rather high - reaching almost 300 pC with 100 nm nanoparticle and even 600 pC with 200~nm nanoparticles.
-Once the saturation density is reached we can see that not only the electron density of the ionized nanoparticle is influencing the injected charge but also the density and electron configuration of the material is important.
+Once the saturation density is reached, we can see that not only the electron density of the ionized nanoparticle is influencing the injected charge but also the density and electron configuration of the material is important.
 For example the charge injected using Cu nanoparticle is slightly higher than in the case of Ag, even though Ag has larger electron density.
 While electron density after ionization creates the initial field, the total atom density determines how many ions remain tightly clustered after ionization.
-Cu higher atom density with lower ionization level is able to maintain field strength longer than Ag.
-This effect is even more distinctive in simulations where the nanoparticle diameter was doubled (red line in Figure \ref{fig:material}a)).
+Cu with higher atomic density and lower ionization level is able to maintain field strength longer than Ag.
+This effect is even more distinctive in simulations where the nanoparticle diameter was doubled [red triangles in Fig. \ref{fig:material}(a)].
 These simulations are performed to inspect, whether it is possible to inject higher charge with bigger nanoparticles when this is no longer feasible by changing the material.
-Moreover, we examine the fraction of the beam charge which is formed by the electrons from the nanoparticle.
-Similarly to the total beam charge, this quantity is increasing with the nanoparticle electron density (black dotted line in Figure \ref{fig:material}b)) from few pC up to 50 pC.
-The percentage of the beam charge which is formed by the NP electrons is also plotted in the same figure (red dashed line in Figure \ref{fig:material}b)).
-This value stays approximately the same (around 18 \%) for all the studied materials except for Li.
-Therefore the majority of the beam charge is originating from the plasma electrons which gained sufficient momentum for injection from the nanoparticle field.
-Hence, the beam charge is also significantly dependent on the plasma density.
-The last line in the plot (yellow dashed line) shows the percentage of electrons created by the ionization of the nanoparticle which are injected into the plasma wave.
-Omitting the Li point, we can observe a slow decrease form almost 50\% to 37\% with increasing electron density of the nanoparticle.
-We believe that Li does not follow this trend due to its very low ionization potential.
-This causes Li to fully ionize even before its interaction with the peak intensity of the laser pulse, allowing its electrons to disperse more widely before the plasma wave reaches the nanoparticle.
-Consequently, both the Li electrons and the plasma electrons experience a weaker field compared to NPs from higher-Z materials.
-Furthermore, as the nanoparticle field is diminishing rather slowly we were able to study the distribution of the injected electrons in different plasma wave periods.
-The results are depicted in Figures \ref{fig:material}c) and \ref{fig:material}d).
-Focusing on Figure \ref{fig:material}d) one can clearly see that around half of the electrons injected from the ionized nanoparticle is located in the first plasma wave period.
-Moreover, comparing this value to the Figure \ref{fig:material}c), one can see that for Li, Al or Ti these electrons compose the majority of the injected charge.
-This makes sense as there is a significant amount of electrons present after the nanoparticle ionization and at the same time the weaker electric fields created by nanoparticle with lower electron density attract less electrons from the background plasma.
-For the rest of the materials the fraction of the charge formed by all electrons/nanoparticle electrons decrease to approximately 25-30\%.
-If we inspect the material dependence further we can see that for lower electron density nanoparticles the decline in the amount of nanoparticle electrons present in later plasma wave periods is faster than for the ones with high electron density.
-This phenomenon occurs because the nanoparticle field of high-density materials like Au and Ag diminishes slower, enabling continued efficient injection even in later periods.
+Further details are given in Sec.
+II B.